Hawaiian Pineapple Coconut Lush

 - 2 3.4 oz boxes instant coconut pudding mix

-- 4 cups whole milk or half & half
+- 4 cups whole milk or half and half

 Instructions

-- Preheat the oven to 350°F. Lightly spray the bottom of a 13 x 9 inch baking dish with cooking spray.
+- Preheat the oven to 350°F. Lightly spray the bottom of a 13×9-inch baking dish with nonstick cooking spray.

-- In a medium-size mixing bowl toss together the vanilla wafer crumbs, macadamia nuts, white chocolate chips, ¼ cup flaked coconut and melted butter.
+- Crust: In a medium-size mixing bowl toss together the graham cracker crumbs (or vanilla wafer crumbs), macadamia nuts, white chocolate chips, 1/4 cup flaked coconut, sugar and melted butter.

 - Press firmly onto the bottom of the baking dish.
-Bake for 20-25 minutes until lightly golden and set.
-Cool completely.
+Place into the oven and bake for 20-25 minutes until lightly golden brown and set.
+Cool completely on a wire rack.

 - Increase the oven temperature to broil.
 Spread the remaining coconut on a baking sheet.
 Toast for 4-5 minutes stirring periodically.
 Do not walk away.
-Cool completely.
+Set aside to cool completely.

-- To assemble: In a medium size mixing bowl using an electric mixer, whip together the cream cheese and powdered sugar until smooth, Mix-in the crushed pineapple and ⅓ of the whipped topping by hand.
-Spread over the cooled crust.
+- Assemble: In a medium-size mixing bowl using an electric mixer, whip together the cream cheese, powdered sugar and vanilla extract on medium speed until smooth and no lumps remain.
+Fold in the crushed pineapple and 1/3 of the whipped topping into the cream cheese mixture by hand to blend.
+Spread evenly over the cooled crust.

-- In the same bowl, whip together the pudding mix and milk until thickened but pourable.
-Pour evenly over the pineapple layer.
+- In the same bowl, whip together the pudding mix and milk until thickened but still pourable.
+Pour the pudding evenly over the cream cheese filling.

 - Frost the top with the remaining whipped topping.
 Garnish with toasted coconut and maraschino cherries.

-- Chill for 4 hours to set before cutting into pieces.
+- Cover with plastic wrap and chill for 4 hours to set before cutting into pieces.
 Store leftovers chilled.

 Notes